Skip to main content

 The Sentry authorization screen showing the MCP client requesting access, with selectable tool scopes and an Approve button

-A virtual MCP server bundles tools from several servers, so you may complete more than one of the actions above — for example, authorize one provider via OAuth and provide your own key for another.
+A virtual MCP server bundles tools from several servers, so you may see more than one authorization prompt — for example, an OAuth screen for one provider and an API key prompt for another.

 4